 What is the best golf course in Myrtle Beach?
 It’s a question everyone asks, but few have tried to answer with anything other than individual opinion.
 We decided to change all that.
 MyrtleBeachGolfTrips.com surveyed the Grand Strand’s most knowledgeable constituency – PGA professionals – and asked them to rank Myrtle Beach’s 20 best courses.
 More than 50 local pros completed the poll, providing the most comprehensive ranking of Myrtle Beach golf courses ever assembled.
 Sure Golf Digest, Golf Magazine and many others have previously rated area courses, but the results were determined by a select few people.
 These rankings are based on the votes of a large and educated electorate.
-Here are Myrtle Beach’s top 20 courses in 2019, according to folks who know the area best, local PGA professionals:
+Here are Myrtle Beach’s top 20 courses, according to folks who know the area best, local PGA professionals:

 No. 20 Long Bay Golf Club – The Jack Nicklaus design is tough but memorable.
 Waste bunkers, mounding and the Golden Bear’s creativity combined to make this one of Myrtle Beach’s premier inland layouts.

 No. 19 Willbrook Plantation – Located in Pawleys Island, the Dan Maples design is occasionally overshadowed by high profile neighbors like Caledonia, True Blue and Heritage, but locals know how good the course is.

 No. 18 Arcadian Shores – A 2017 renovation project transformed the layout.
 If you are surprised to see Arcadian Shores here, you haven’t played the course in the last 18 months.

 No. 17 Rivers Edge – The seven holes that play along the Shallotte River are stunning.
 It’s a bit of a drive from downtown Myrtle Beach, but regardless of where it’s located, Rivers Edge is a must-play layout.